singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ docker run -it --rm -v $PWD/:/code singularity-hpc

-Once you are in the container, you can direct LMOD to use your module files:
+Once you are in the container, you can direct the module software to use your module files:

 .. code-block:: console